I-REC (International - Renewable Energy Certificate)

 An I-REC for electricity is an exchangeable Energy Attribute Certificate (EAC) that conveys information about the production of a unit of electricity, such as where and when the electricity was produced, the capacity of the production facility, and the energy source.

-Each I-REC certificate represents 1 megawatt-hour (MWh) of electricity generated from a renewable energy source, These exchangeable certificates can be redeemed by an entity to fulfill their voluntary set net zero ambition or achieve their sustainability strategy adhering to various frameworks and initiatives like RE100, SBTi, CDP, and LEED certification.
+Each I-REC certificate represents 1 megawatt-hour (MWh) of electricity generated from a renewable energy source.
+These exchangeable certificates can be redeemed by an entity to fulfill their voluntary net zero ambition or achieve their sustainability strategy adhering to various frameworks and initiatives like RE100, SBTi, CDP, and LEED certification.

-• Accounting for Renewable Electricity: Each I-REC represents 1 megawatt-hour (MWh) of electricity generated from a renewable energy source.
-This could be solar, wind, hydro, biomass, or other renewable sources.
+• Accounting for Renewable Electricity: Each I-REC represents 1 MWh of electricity from renewable sources like solar, wind, hydro, or biomass.